 What is the most important information I should know about TIVDAK?

-Eye problems are common with TIVDAK and can be serious.
+Eye problems are common with TIVDAK and can be severe.
 TIVDAK can cause changes to the surface of your eye that can lead to dry eyes, eye redness, eye irritation, corneal ulcers, blurred vision, and severe vision loss.
 Tell your healthcare provider if you develop new or worsening vision changes or eye problems during treatment.

 Your healthcare provider will prescribe 3 different types of eye drops before you start treatment with TIVDAK.
 Bring the eye drops with you to each infusion and use them as directed by your healthcare provider to reduce your risk of eye problems: